 One of the most noteworthy things you will also notice at Fushimi Inari-tasisha are the orange gateway arches.
 These are called Torii and there are thousands of them at the temple.
-Of the approximately 32,000 Torii in Japan dedicated to Inari, many of them are located at Fushimi Inari-tasisha.
-Most of these Torii have been donated to the temple by Japanese businesses, due to that fact that Inari is known as the spirit of agriculture, good business, and prosperity.
+Torri dedicated to Inari can be found all over Japan, but you will find more at Fushimi Inari-tasisha than anywhere else.
+Japanese businesses have donated many of the Torii.
+This is because Inari is known as the spirit of agriculture, good business, and prosperity.
 It is also common for Japanese businesses to have Torii dedicated to Inari on the roof of their corporate headquarters.

 We made an effort to watch as many Japan oriented movies as possible before heading to Kyoto including, Memoirs of a Geisha.
 If you have seen the movie then you have seen the Torii of Fushimi Inari-tasisha in the scene where Chiyo runs through them.
 I would imagine this shot was relatively easy to get when you consider the fact that there is approximately four kilometers (2.5 miles) of Torii at the shrine.

 To get to Fushimi Inari-tasisha I would recommend leaving early!
 Dedicate an entire day to this one shrine if you have the time in your trip.
-Taking the subway is probably your best bet, as it is only a five minute ride from Kyoto station.
+Most people just take the subway since the temple is only a five minute ride from Kyoto station.

-Yes it’s going to be packed just about any time you go (it’s a pretty famous temple) but the complex is so large you can always find a little secluded spot to walk hand in hand with that special someone, or even capture the perfect photo without other people in the background, and we all know that pictures like that are truly a rarity.
+Yes it’s going to be packed just about any time you go, it’s a pretty famous temple.
+However, the complex is so large you can always find a little secluded spot to walk hand in hand with that special someone, or even capture the perfect photo without other people in the background, and we all know that pictures like that are truly a rarity.